oVirt/ovirt-site/source/release/4.4.0/index.md

 # oVirt 4.4.0 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.0 Fifth Alpha release as of February 13, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.0 Seventh Alpha release as of March 06, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.